 Give back to Mother Earth with these easy-to-make seed bombs.
-Blend together used scraps of construction paper, water, and wildflower seeds in a food processor, then form into tiny muffins.
-Let dry and then toss in the ground.
+Blend together used scraps of construction paper, water, and wildflower seeds in a food processor, then form them into tiny muffins.
+Let them dry, then toss them in the ground.
 As the seed bombs receive sun and rain, the paper will eventually compost and the seeds will germinate.

 2. Create nature wreaths.

-Take your kids on a nature walk to gather interesting leaves, flowers, berries, etc..
-To make the wreath forms, braid together strips of old t-shirts and form into a circle.
+Take your kids on a nature walk to gather interesting leaves, flowers, berries, etc. To make the wreath forms, braid together strips of old T-shirts and form them into a circle.
 Then attach natural items into the crevices and secure with clear fishing line or hot glue.
 Attach a ribbon at the top to hang your wreath.